 Are you wondering what a melamine sponge is?
 It is an abrasive foam sponge that you wet and scrubs with that powerfully cleans practically everything.
 You should be aware that they can remove paint or the sheen from flooring and other surfaces so be sure to test it in a hidden spot first.
 Personally, I haven’t experienced this but I have heard others have.

-Mr. Clean Magic Eraser is the most known melamine foam sponge but there are other brands that work just as good.
-I go through them like crazy so I started to purchase them in bulk like these bulk sponges here.
+Mr. Clean Magic Erasers are the most known melamine foam sponge but there are other brands that work just as good.
 You can also cut your foam down to a smaller size to get them to go further because they really are like an eraser and disintegrate with use.

 These will be your new cleaning best friends.
 Great for dirty doors, trim, stovetops, scuff marks, crayon, and permanent marker mishaps; they wipe right off!
 Simply dampen and lightly scrub.
 Wipe off any remaining residue that may have been caused by the disintegration.